PDAS

 - Up to 50 km reach

-We understand that innovation thrives on the freedom to experiment.
+We understand that innovation thrives on the flexibility for research and algorithm development.
 Therefore, we offer our PDAS interrogator as a stand-alone unit, enabling research centers, universities, and technology partners to acquire the hardware independently to develop their own applications and processing algorithms.
 This flexibility transforms our equipment into an open platform for creating customized solutions in diverse sectors such as seismology, leak detection, or structural health monitoring, always guaranteeing maximum transparency regarding its specifications and capabilities.

 Linear measurement